yashmathur0310/Assignment-2/README.md

 Yash Mathur - Module for sort. </b>

-Pranoy Ghosh - Module for search and contributed to test cases, exception handling of both modules.</b>
+Pranoy Ghosh - Module for search. </b>

 Richa Thakur - Plotted the graphs for them.